Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in Bayesian MMNL

+Bayesian posterior analysis does not rely on the asymptotic sampling distribution, the results for MNL and MMNL apply to samples of any size $N$. \citet{mcfadden1978modeling}'s correction factor will minimise the expected information loss in the full posterior density with respect to the parameters of interest, whether that is $\beta$ in MNL or $\theta$ in MMNL.
+This result applies to all sampling protocols satisfying either uniform or positive conditioning.

+In relation to large sample sizes, we can again invoke the Bernstein-von Mises Theorem such that as the number of respondents $N$ becomes sufficiently large the marginal posterior densities $p(\theta|Y,C)$ and $p(\theta|Y,D)$ converge to the asymptotic sampling distributions of their maximum likelihood counterparts.\footnote{\citet{DeBlasi2010} proof the consistency of Bayesian MMNL models, based on the described GS structure, and their results apply to a wide variety of mixing densities, including non-parametric ones.} MSL additionally requires the number of draws $R$ to approximate the integral in the MMNL likelihood function to rise faster than $\sqrt{N}$ in order for classical estimation of the MMNL model to be "\emph{consistent, asymptotically normal, efficient and equivalent to maximum likelihood}" \cite[][Chapter 10, pp. 256]{Train2009}.
+Since Bayesian estimation of the MMNL model using data augmentation does not approximate the referred integral the requirement on $R$ does not transfer to the Bayesian setting.

-The shift in the `true' model from MNL to MMNL has two implications for establishing the consistency properties of sampling of alternatives for MMNL.
-Firstly, as illustrated by Equation (\ref{Eq:MMNL_L}) the likelihood function changes to the product of expected MNL choice probabilities.
-Secondly, with the `true' model being MMNL also the ex-ante expectations taken over the selected alternatives and sampled choice sets in Section \ref{Sec:KeaneMNL} change.
-Following \citet{guevara2013sampling}, if we would know $\beta_{n}$ then the joint probability of observing the choice for alternative $i$ and sampled choice set $D_{n}$ would be described by:
+Data augmentation also circumvents the challenges described by \citet{guevara2013sampling} and \citet{keane2012estimation} in relation to implementing sampling of alternatives in MMNL (and latent class) models.
+Following \citet{guevara2013sampling}, if we would know $\beta_{n}$ - which is the case under data augmentation - then the joint probability of observing the choice for alternative $i$ and sampled choice set $D_{nt}$ would be described by:

-Integrating out $\beta_{n}$ results in the following expression conditional on the true hyper-parameters $\theta^{*}$ of the mixing density:
+Integrating out $\beta_{n}$, as required for MSL, results in the following expression conditional on the true hyper-parameters $\theta^{*}$ of the mixing density:

 Following Bayes' rule we can accordingly define:

 where: